 There are no restrooms at the area just nature 😊 We do recommend that people use the restrooms in Grindavík where we stop for lunch before we start the hike.

 The best and safest way to visit a volcano is with a guided tour.
 Expert guides will be able to lead you to the eruption site, choosing the most secure paths and the optimal distance to observe the newly formed lava fields so you can get the best, safest, and most enjoyable experience.
-You can choose to book the hike to the eruption site or book a helicopter tour and see the volcanic eruption on the Reykjanes Peninsula from above.
+You can choose to book the hike to the eruption site or book a helicopter tour and see the volcanic eruption on the Reykjanes Peninsula from above!

 Make sure that you are prepared before heading out to the volcano.
 We recommend wearing hiking clothes and packing a backpack with:

 It is not obligatory to be accompanied by a professional guide to visit the site.
 However, taking a guided tour is safer than visiting the eruption site as fellow travelers will accompany you, and a local professional guide will ensure your safety.
-Get to know more about hiking to Meradalir volcano from a local Arctic Adventures guide.

 According to the Environmental Agency of Iceland, walking on the lava is forbidden and can be very dangerous.
 The top layer can easily break when stepped on, causing hazards to people.
 The lava at Fagradalsfjall Volcano is a unique geological monument that we must respect and protect.
 It is important for visitors to leave no traces such as throwing stones at the lava or making inscriptions on it.
 Lavas are under special protection according to art.
 61 of the Nature Conservation Act.
 One of the biggest risks of walking on new lava is breaking the top layer over an unknown lava tube.
 Falling into a lava tube that's still several hundred degrees Celcius can lead to injuries.